 - WHS Information System

 - One (1) physical site for inspection

 Course Outline & Structure

 Expected Study Hours: This course has an expected study time of 1050 hours.

 To assess your knowledge, you will be asked to complete a Personal Learning Plan Evaluation after you enrol.
 Upon completion, you will be provided with a training plan that identifies your cohort, taking into account your existing level of knowledge and skill in this vocational area.
 The amount of training and support required for each learner will vary according to their existing experience, knowledge and skills in this area.

 Inspire Education has identified four student cohorts:

-Assessment is conducted using a combination of Questioning (e.g. written/oral questions, interviews, self-evaluation, and questionnaires), Direct Observation (e.g. assessments in real-time in the workplace or in a simulated off-the-job situation that reflects the workplace), and Third-Party Evidence (e.g. observation, skills workbook, workplace assessment workbook, logbook, and third-party reports)
+Assessment is conducted using a combination of Questioning (e.g. written questions/questionnaires, knowledge assessment, self-reflection, self-evaluation), Product-based Methods (e.g. project, practical assessment, case study, and structured tasks), Direct Observation (e.g. assessments that involve observing the candidates as they complete relevant tasks), and Third-Party Evidence (e.g. observation, skills workbook, workplace assessment workbook, logbook, third-party reports)